JohnnyXavier/johnnyxavier.github.io/_posts/arch_design/2021-09-01-arch-design-aws-serverless-java-simple.md

 the above touches closely the implementation language of choice, as some languages are very fast to start and others will take quite some time.

 ## other custom environment on lambdas
-there are other back end languages that I discarded, that being potentially faster have higher `hidden` costs somewhere else, like c, c++, rust, goLang.
+there are other back-end languages that I discarded, that being potentially faster have higher `hidden` costs somewhere else, like c, c++, rust, goLang.
 The hidden costs could be: fewer devs in the market, steeper learning curves, fewer multipurpose business libraries, longer time to market, etc. Yes [c](https://en.wikipedia.org/wiki/C_(programming_language)) is faster and boots faster, and sure maybe you love [Go](https://golang.org/) or [zig](https://ziglang.org/) as a business app language for some reason and decide it's the right fit.
 (Life goes on Lukitas... ;-) )

 ## tapping the expertise of your current staff
 hoping your current JVM devs will be **AS** good coders outside their comfort language is just well-wishing.
 I (and we probably all) have, witnessed experienced pro devs / managers say that "javascript is plain easy, python is so obvious, piece of cake...".
 Sure they are...